jentery/mdia360v2/index.md

 What happens when we focus on the art, haptics, and audiovisual effects of games?
 How are games designed to be heard, seen, felt, and experienced, and how do they construct or frame perspectives?

-Activity: Use 30 seconds of gameplay footage to retroactively create an asset list for a published game.
+Activity: Create an asset list for a published game based on 30 seconds of gameplay footage.

 After class, please read "Art, Vibes, and Perspectives" in the class notebook.